AdobeDocs/target-developers/src/pages/before-implement/methods-to-get-data-into-target/single-profile-update-api.md

 ## Format

-The visitor must be identified via the Target mboxPC value or mboxThirdPartyId value.
+The visitor must be identified via the Target mboxPC value or `mbox3rdPartyId` value.
 The Experience Cloud ID (ECID) is not supported.

 ## Example Use Cases